graphql/express-graphql/README.md

 express-graphql allows options to be provided as a function of each express request.

-This example uses [`express-session`][] to run GraphQL on a rootValue based on the currently logged-in session.
+This example uses [`express-session`][] to provide GraphQL with the currently logged-in session as the `context` of the query execution.

 ```js
 var session = require('express-session');